berekuk/questhub/app/API.md

 `registered=1` flag means the user is fully registered.
 Otherwise json still can contain some info (e.g. Twitter).

+In addition to the usual user object, the response will contain `settings` field with entire user settings.

 ##### POST /api/register

 Register the new user login, associate it with the current twitter user, save to db.